FOURTH Annual Cranksgiving in Portland, Maine

-The third annual Cranksgiving Portland was a huge success.
-Doubling the amount of donations from last year, cyclists contributed over one thousand dollars worth of non-perishable items for the Portland food pantry, Project FEED, including much needed turkeys with all the fixings.
+Last year's Cranksgiving Portland was a huge success.
+Doubling the amount of donations from the previous year, cyclists contributed over one thousand dollars worth of non-perishable items for the Portland food pantry, Project FEED, including much needed turkeys with all the fixings.
+Join in the fun!

 Individuals and teams composed of forty-one bicycle riders of all ages and abilities descended on downtown Portland, purchasing canned goods at different locations and racing to the finish.
 There were road bikes, tandem bikes, mountain bikes, training wheels, and trailers with toddlers in tow, all contributing to Project FEED.